Culinary Medicine

 Appointment New Patient Appointment or 214-645-8300

-Culinary medicine is a developing field that aims to combine the joy of food and cooking with the science of medicine.
-More than just providing nutritional advice, the goal of this evidence-based medicine is to empower people to make beneficial decisions about what they eat – in some cases, focusing on treating existing conditions and, in others, preventing disease from happening in the first place.
+More than just providing nutritional advice, the goal of this evidence-based approach is to empower people to have a thriving relationship with the food they eat – in some cases, focusing on treating existing conditions and, in others, preventing disease from happening in the first place.

 The Culinary Medicine Program at UT Southwestern provides culinary medicine education and instruction to our community.
+We’ve developed a three-part clinical service line – a novel approach that ensures patients can get guidance to make nourishing, affordable food part of their lifestyle.

 Promoting Wellness Through Delicious and Nutritious Food